7 must-do activities in Seoul from Klook, KKday and Trazy

 Some key spots to visit:

-The most popular sites on the island are the rows of pine trees which were featured prominently in the drama.
+The most popular sites on the island are the rows of pine trees that were featured prominently in the drama.
 The pine trees are the most accessible but there are also gingko, metasequoia and cherry tree lanes further into the island.

 Honestly, the island is not my favourite as there isn’t much to do beyond the tree lanes.
 Most of the tours will include Nami island because it’s so iconic and overall, the tour packages are still a more economical option then arranging your own transport to the other locations.